losrobbos/d04-b-snippets/3-react/README.md

 Also starting up a CRA project takes a considerable amount of time, due it starts the webpack dev server, which is quite slow.

-And due you have all this hundreds of dependencies, you can easily get into issues once any of these dependencies gets updated but contains a bug which could break the whole react app from even starting up.
+And due you have all this hundreds of dependencies, you can easily get into issues once any of these dependencies gets updated.
+Maybe this single package contains a bug or has again NEW dependencies with other packages, which could break the whole react app from even starting up.

 ### Vite